 Learn More About Candace

-Matthews joined Amway in 2007 as chief marketing officer for the company, leading category marketing for beauty, nutrition and home brands; the Amway brand; digital and experiential marketing; corporate citizenship; public relations; and integrated marketing communications.
+Matthews joined Amway in 2007 as chief marketing officer, leading category marketing for beauty, nutrition and home brands; the Amway brand; digital and experiential marketing; corporate citizenship; public relations; and integrated marketing communications.

 Prior to Amway, Matthews served as president of SoftSheen-Carson, Consumer Products Division of L’Oreal USA.
 In this role, she oversaw all company operations, including the merger of L’Oreal’s SoftSheen and Carson businesses.